Tieske/luawinmake/README.md

 ==========

 Windows batch file to build Lua from source.
 Simply place the `./etc/winmake.bat` file in your downloaded and unpacked Lua source folder (in a `/etc/` subfolder).
-And run it to build Lua.
+And run it from the root folder to build Lua.

 Make sure that your compiler is in your system path before running it.
 For the Microsoft toolchains you can use their commandshell.
 TDM also has a shell available.